spagnuolocarmine/playground-mpi/markdowns/cap1/lets.md

 _Alessia Antelmi_, PhD Student in Computer Science Department of Computer Science, Università degli Studi di Salerno

-## Note
+## Changelogs

+- 17/03/2020.
 This book is currently under development.
 Anyway yeah, you can start and I will finish in a few weeks (and we will provide a proofread).
-17/03/2020

 # What is distributed computing? - Distributed-Memory Programming with MPI